 So why go to all of this trouble?
 Well it turns out that the money raised from the chute is donated to charity.
 George drives up the price the first time around to make sure that the chosen charity will receive a fair sum by the time the second auction is over.

-This year, George enlisted the help of Harvey during the auction.
+Last year, George enlisted the help of Harvey during the auction.
 As the Strait family gathered in their box, little Harvey stood front and center, raising his hand to bid as directed by his grandpa.
 You can tell how exciting the whole thing was for Harvey, as he anxiously waited to throw his hand in the air at a moment’s notice.

 George got a kick out of the whole thing, and we’re sure you will too once you watch it in the video below!